Browse by Medical Category

 Dr. Berkson is a Sports Medicine Orthopaedic Surgeon who uses state-of-the-art arthroscopic techniques and a personal approach to care, accelerating the recovery of shoulder, elbow and knee injuries and restoring the highest levels of activity.

-Dr. Berkson received his BA Summa Cum Laude from Brandeis University in 1994 and received an MA in Computer Science from Brandeis University in 1995.
+Dr. Berkson received his BA Summa Cum Laude from Brandeis University and received an MA in Computer Science from Brandeis University.
 He graduated from the University of Chicago Pritzker School of Medicine with an MD with Honors in June 2000.
 He completed an internship in general surgery followed by an orthopaedic residency at Rush University Medical Center in Chicago.
 Dr. Berkson completed a fellowship in Orthopaedic Sports Medicine at Massachusetts General Hospital/Harvard Medical School.

-Dr. Berkson is a member of the MGH Sports Medicine Service and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
-He has worked as a team physician for the Boston Red Sox and the New England Patriots and is the Head Team Physician for Wheaton College, Eastern Nazarene College, Foxborough High School and Archbishop Williams High School.
-Dr. Berkson was recognized in 2005 as an Emerging Leader by the American Orthopaedic Association.
+Dr. Berkson is a member of the MGH Sports Medicine Center and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
+He is a team physician for the Boston Red Sox and Lowell Spinners and is a consultant for the New England Patriots.
+He is the Head Team Physician for Wheaton College, Eastern Nazarene College, Foxborough High School and Archbishop Williams High School.
+Dr. Berkson was recognized as an Emerging Leader by the American Orthopaedic Association.

-Dr. Berkson is the Director of the MGH Sports Performance Center.
-The Center integrates state of the art technology with the clinical expertise of Mass General Sports Medicine physicians, certified athletic trainers, biomechanical engineers, therapists, cardiologists, nutritionists and certified strength and conditioning coaches.
-The Center was featured recently on the Discovery Channel.
+Dr. Berkson is the Founding Director of the MGH Sports Performance Center.
+The Center integrated state of the art technology with the clinical expertise of Mass General Sports Medicine physicians, certified athletic trainers, biomechanical engineers, therapists, cardiologists, nutritionists and certified strength and conditioning coaches.

-Dr. Berkson specializes in advanced arthroscopic procedures of the shoulder, knee and elbow, and he has completed training in cartilage restoration procedures.
+Dr. Berkson specializes in advanced arthroscopic procedures of the shoulder, knee and elbow, and specializes in cartilage restoration procedures.
 His current research interests include pitching injuries and studies of shoulder and elbow biomechanics.

 Dr. Berkson recently went on WRKO to speak about preventing sports injuries.